gardener/landscapercli/docs/reference/landscaper-cli_blueprints_render.md

       --insecure-skip-tls-verify                      If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
   -o, --output string                                 The format of the output.
 Can be json or yaml. (default "yaml")
       --registry-config string                        path to the dockerconfig.json with the oci registry authentication information
-  -w, --write string                                  The output directory where the rendered files should be written to
+  -r, --resources string                              Path to the resources yaml file -w, --write string                                  The output directory where the rendered files should be written to
 ```